MLEdgeModel

 When loading Edge predictors, NatML caches the model graph on device.
 This means that a user only has to download the model graph once.

 The model can be created from an ML model file.
-Simply call the
+Simply call the Create

-method and pass in a file path:// Given the path to an ML graph
+method and pass in a file path:

 var modelPath = "/Users/developer/Desktop/yolov5.onnx";